 The Take-Home Message

 It’s important to remember that the sheer number of hours you spend preparing isn’t nearly as important as how you feel about the content.
 Your goal is to feel good about the concepts before you take the exam.
-Whether you spend an entire semester studying or need only 4 weeks, the impact that your confidence has on your score should not be underestimated.
+Whether you spend an entire semester studying or need only 4 weeks (or even need to raise your MCAT score in 1 week!), the impact that your confidence has on your score should not be underestimated.
 It may sound cliché, but it is true.
 The best way to know if you have prepared thoroughly is by taking an official AAMC practice test.
 If you are satisfied with your score then you can be confident that you’re ready for the real thing.
 If not, take a look at your weaknesses and spend a little more time preparing.